 First question: Why make it at home when you can order it from your favorite pizza place?
-Answer: It is not only 100,000 times better, but it makes your house smell like you are living in a Tuscan villa in Italy.
+Answer: Homemade pizza sauce is not only 100,000 times better, but it makes your house smell like you are living in a Tuscan villa in Italy.
 And who doesn’t want that life?!?!
-This homemade pizza sauce will transport you to an Italian kitchen immediately!
+The best homemade pizza sauce will transport you to an Italian kitchen immediately!

 Why make pizza at home?

 Making pizza at home is also a super fun activity to get everyone involved, especially if you have kids, because it is so fun for everyone to personalize their own and add as much or as few toppings as they want.

 Homemade (almost) anything is better than prepackaged store-bought foods, and pizza sauce is definitely worth making yourself.
 Why?
 Well, it isn’t that difficult, and the possibilities are nearly endless.

 Being able to tinker with ingredients can dramatically change a sauce.
 For instance, using fresh basil as an herb of choice will result in a much different taste than oregano.
 Dried herbs vs. fresh, garlic vs. no garlic and spicy vs. mild…you get to choose!
 Different tomatoes have different flavor profiles as well.

 Homemade pizza sauce vs store-bought sauce

 I really think it is obvious that store-bought sauce has only one advantage…convenience.
 Making your own offers the flavor advantages already discussed as well as the ability to make your pizza sauce more or less intense depending on your personal preference.